Rzhyshchiv urban hromada

 It was formed on June 12, 2020, by merging the city of oblast significance of Rzhyshchiv and the rural municipalities of Balyko-Shchuchynka, Hrebeni, Hrushiv, Kuzmyntsi, Malyi Bukryn, Pivtsi, Pii, Staiky, Stritivka, Velyki Pritsky and Yablunivka.
 In July 2020, Rzhyshchiv hromada was included into a newly formed Obukhiv Raion.

 Settlements

-The hromada consists of 1 city (Rzhyshchiv) and 23 villages: Balyko-Shchuchynka, Vedmedivka, Velykyi Bukryn, Velyki Pritsky, Vyselka, Hrebeni, Hrushiv, Dibrivka, Dudari, Kuzmyntsi, Lypovyi Rih, Malyi Bukryn, Onatsky, Panikarcha, Pivtsi, Pii, Romashky, Staiky, Stritivka, Ulianyky, Khodoriv, Yushky and Yablunivka.
+The hromada consists of 1 city (Rzhyshchiv) and 23 villages: